mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 # Definition of composition

-## A process that combines two objects into a third.
+## A process that combines two objects of a type into a third of the same type.

 ^ So let's start simple and say that composition is nothing more than a process that allows us to combine two objects into a third.